AVSimulation/SCANeR-Samples-Pack/README.md

 cd SCANeR-Samples-Pack-2022
 ```

-### 2.4.
+### 1.4.
 Git hooks for configuration.cfg

-[Hooks](https://git-scm.com/docs/githooks) are bash scripts that are executed with a Git command.
+[Hooks](https://git-scm.com/docs/githooks) are bash scripts that are executed along with a Git command.
 In the folder `samples-pack-utils/` there is a hook script to auto-update `configuration.cfg` everytime `git checkout` is called.
 ```
 git config core.hooksPath "./samples-pack-utils/hooks/"
 ```
 That way, SCANeR detects new samples automatically at the next start.

-### 2.5.
+### 1.5.
 Update the working tree

 ```
 git checkout 2022